AnthonySalazar09/Database_Project/README.md

   - `PUT /inventoryrestocks/<id>`: Update an existing inventory restock.
   - `DELETE /inventoryrestocks/<id>`: Delete an inventory restock.

+### Stock Management

+The system includes functionality to manage stock levels effectively:
+- **Decrease `QuantityInStock`**: When an order detail is added or updated, the system decreases the product's `QuantityInStock` accordingly.
+- **Increase `QuantityInStock`**: When an order detail is deleted, the system increases the product's `QuantityInStock`.
+- **Error Handling**: The system ensures there is sufficient stock available before adding or updating order details and provides appropriate error messages if not.

 ## Frontend (React) Overview

 The frontend of the Product Management System is built using React, a JavaScript library for building user interfaces.
 The application consists of several components, each responsible for managing a different aspect of the system.